rahulmrane/fem_future_distribution_grids/README.md

 The code is mostly written in Julia, a programming language, and is used to construct FEM models to calculate the iron and copper losses in power transformers and, in addition, to analyze the substation's temperature.

 ## Contents
-- 'lib': Contains files for the required user defined functions
+- `lib`: Contains files for the required user defined functions
 - `General FEM`: General code for FEM models
-  - 'first_order'
+  - `first_order`: Use of first order elements
-    - 'triangle'
+    - `triangle`: Use of triangular elements
       - Contains of the folder :
         - `img`: Contains images obtained
         - `mesh`: Contains GMSH output files